prismskylabs/pycounters/docs/source/index.rst

         """ some interesting work like serving a request """ pass

-.. note:: You need to specify the name of the counter to be used.
-This allows for counting multiple function using a single counter
+.. note:: PyCounter's shortcut decorator will use the function name in it's output.
+This can be configured (see :ref:`shortcut_functions`).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Measuring custom event frequency